MJoergen/ym2151/Episodes/ep06_Configuration/README.md

 means write the hexadecimal value 0x87 to the register at hexadecimal address 0x20.

-The file music.txt consists of a number of register writes, many of which are not yet supported by the current design.
+The file music.txt used in this episode consists of a number of register writes, many of which are not yet supported by the current design.
 However, on the real YM2151 (or any emulator) these register writes are necessary in order to get the YM2151 to produce a sound.
 For instance, some of these register writes configure the envelope generator, a topic for a later episode.

 With the current contents of the file music.txt the current design will produce the same output as the real chip: Three musical notes, with the following